The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Results

-We explicitly choose the configurations $(s_{12}, s_{13}) = (10, 100), (30, 100)$, and $(55,100)$ \mpch, so that the BAO feature is progressively concentrated in a smaller $s_{23}$ range, highlighted in light orange in Fig. \ref{fig:single_scales_zeta}.
+We explicitly chose the configurations $(s_{12}, s_{13}) = (10, 100), (30, 100)$, and $(55,100)$ \mpch, so that the BAO feature was progressively concentrated in a smaller $s_{23}$ range, highlighted in light orange in Fig. \ref{fig:single_scales_zeta}.
 For $(s_{12}, s_{13}) =(10, 100)$ \mpch, the area spans the entire $s_{23}$ interval, so no distinctive feature is observable.
 For $(s_{12}, s_{13}) = (30, 100)$ \mpch, $\zeta$ is flatter at the minimum with respect to the previous case, without showing any local maximum, and an extremely shallow peak is visible in the $M_\nu = 0.1$ \ev\ detectabilities at $\sim 100$ \mpch.
-Finally, for $(s_{12}, s_{13}) =(55, 100)$ \mpch, a small peak is visible in both $\zeta$ for all the values of $M_\nu$ and in the detectabilities of $M_\nu = 0.4$ and 0.1 \ev.
-However, we cannot derive any statistically significant impact of the dependence of the amplitude of the BAO feature on $M_\nu$, because the uncertainties on $\zeta$ in the BAO region are too large.
-We notice that even increasing the effective volume to $V_{\mathrm{eff}} = 500$ \gpchc does not allow a statistically significant detection at those scales.
+Finally, for $(s_{12}, s_{13}) =(55, 100)$ \mpch, a small peak is visible in $\zeta$ for all the values of $M_\nu$ and in the detectabilities of $M_\nu = 0.4$ and 0.1 \ev.
+However, we cannot derive any statistically significant effect of the dependence of the amplitude of the BAO feature on $M_\nu$ because the uncertainties on $\zeta$ in the BAO region are too large.
+We note that even increasing the effective volume to $V_{\mathrm{eff}} = 500$ \gpchc does not allow a statistically significant detection at those scales.

-In $Q$, we do not identify any distinctive BAO feature due to the adopted scale cut discussed in Sect. \ref{subs:dataset_covariance}, which spreads any possible BAO signal over a large portion of the $s_{23}$ range (as in the case of the leftmost panel in Fig. \ref{fig:single_scales_zeta}).
+In $Q$, we do not identify any distinctive BAO feature.
+This is due to the adopted scale cut discussed in Sect. \ref{subs:dataset_covariance}, which spreads any possible BAO signal over a large portion of the $s_{23}$ range (as in the case of the leftmost panel in Fig. \ref{fig:single_scales_zeta}).